 For face-to-face attendees, this makes vanilla delivery of content at events far less compelling.

 In the future, people are not going to travel to your event to listen to a speaker they could watch streamed live, or as a recording at a time and place of their choosing.
 Providing a ten-minute opportunity for questions at the end of a presentation isn’t going to cut it either.
-Viewing one-way content over the internet is cheaper and more convenient for attendees, and if straight content is mostly what you have to offer people will gravitate to obtaining it online; either from you or a competitor.
+Viewing one-way content over the internet is cheaper and more convenient for attendees.
+If broadcast content is mostly what you have to offer people will gravitate to obtaining it online; either from you or a competitor.

 As a result, traditional events concentrating on the transfer of predetermined content from experts to a local audience are dying.
 I don’t know how long it will be before rigor mortis sets in.
 Perhaps some events will remain viable as training opportunities for novices, or as vehicles for CEUs to be awarded or certifications to be maintained.
 Over time, however, the majority of professionals who care about their profession and best use of their time will stop going to face-to-face events that don’t incorporate significant opportunities for connection, peer-to-peer sharing, and participant-driven sessions.
 And, no, a lunch and an evening social or two aren’t going to be enough any more.
 Instead you need to put opportunities for connection front and center of your events, because connection around content is becoming the most important reason that people attend face-to-face events.

-Why you should care In the fifteen months since my book on participant-driven conferences was published I have been amazed and delighted by the flood of interest from meeting professionals, peer communities, and business & association leaders.
+In the fifteen months since my book on participant-driven conferences was published I have been amazed and delighted by the flood of interest from meeting professionals, peer communities, and business & association leaders.
 And I’ve also been disturbed.
 A common story I hear is of long-running conferences in trouble: conferences where attendance, evaluations, and consequent income are falling.
-The organizers who are contacting me have realized that the traditional conferences-as-usual models are not working like they used to—attendees are starting to defect, or ask for something different.
+The organizers who are contacting me have realized that the traditional conferences-as-usual models are not working like they used to.
+Attendees are starting to defect, or ask for something different.
 I’ve heard this story from professionals in many different fields.

 Do you see a trend of increased attendee dissatisfaction at traditional events?
 If so, why do you think it’s happening, and what are you doing about it?